PLSysSec/cse291-fall16/content/assignments/jif.md

 +++

-1. What is the key difference between IFC and discretionary access or capabilities?
+1. What is the key difference between IFC and discretionary access control or capabilities?

 2. What are the benefits of enforcing IFC statically?
 (Why doesn't JIF take the dynamic route?)